goldbergyoni/nodebestpractices/README.md

 # `3.
 Code Style Practices`

-## ![✔] 3.1 Use ESLint and Prettier
+## ![✔] 3.1 Use ESLint

 **TL;DR:** [ESLint](https://eslint.org) is the de-facto standard for checking possible code errors and fixing code style, not only to identify nitty-gritty spacing issues but also to detect serious code anti-patterns like developers throwing errors without classification.
-While ESLint can automatically fix code styles, [Prettier](https://github.com/prettier/prettier) is a more powerful automatic code formatter.
-You and your team don't have to talk and research about their preferred code styles but instead, they can just rely on Prettier to automatically format their code.
-Prettier also uses the code styles preferred by most programmers.
-Also, it can be easily used alongside ESLint so you don't have to worry about having conflicts between the two libraries.
+Though ESLint can automatically fix code styles, other tools are more powerful in formatting the result and can work in conjuction with ESLint

 **Otherwise:** Developers will focus on tedious spacing and line-width concerns and time might be wasted overthinking about the project's code style.